szymonPJO/SolderingStation-T12/README.md

 ## Assembly Guide

-1. Firstly take a look at overall BOM below.
+1. First take a look at overall BOM below.
 Next check [PCB BOM online][preview-bom-v1] or as file in `PCB/{version}/bom/ibom.html`.
-(I suggest to dowload all repo firstly)
+(I suggest to dowload the repo this point)

     |||
     |-|-|